 Tennessee becomes the first state to pass a ban on public drag shows

 Lee gave his signature just hours after the measure passed in the Senate Thursday afternoon.
-In the same sitting, he signed a ban on gender-affirming health care for youth in the state.
+In the same sitting, Lee signed a ban on gender-affirming health care for youth in the state.

 The announcement comes as a yearbook photo of the Republican governor in drag recently surfaced on Reddit.